 Tulips are one of the easiest flowers you can choose to grow.
 Plant your bulbs in autumn and forget about them: those are the basic horticultural instructions.
-And since tulips are so brilliantly colored and bloom so early in the spring, that minimal work is well worth the while for the cheerful heralding of spring you get.
+Since tulips are so brilliantly colored and bloom so early in spring, that minimal work is well worth the wait for the cheerful heralding of spring you get.
 One easy mistake that can jeopardize your bulbs, however, is improper watering.
 So how much water do tulips need?
 Keep reading to learn more about how to water tulip bulbs.

 Watering Instructions for Tulips

 Tulip plant watering is all about minimalism.
 When you plant your bulbs in autumn, you’re actually doing them a favor by forgetting about them.
 Tulips require very little water and can easily rot or sprout fungus if they’re left in standing water.

 When you plant your bulbs, put them in very well-drained, preferably dry or sandy soil.
 While you want to plant your bulbs to a depth of about 8 inches (20 cm.), you should dig quite a few inches (8 cm.) deeper to loosen the soil and make for better drainage.
 Replace it with the loose, just-dug soil or, for even better drainage, compost, manure, or peat moss.

 After you’ve planted your bulbs, water them once thoroughly.
 The bulbs need water to wake up and start growing.
 After this, leave them alone.
 Tulip watering needs are basically nonexistent beyond the occasional rain.
 If you have an irrigation system in your garden, make sure to keep it well away from your tulip bed.
 During long periods of drought, water your tulips weekly to keep the soil moist.

 You don’t want your tulips to stand in water and still want to make sure your container drains well, but you will have to water occasionally.
 If the top inch (2.5 cm.) of soil in your container is dry, give it enough water to moisten it.